At Least 2 Dozen Water Rescues In Chester County As Flash Flooding Occurs

 “The township itself has had numerous rescues today.
 The whole township was underwater,” Evans said.

 Storms rolled through Downingtown and Coatesville, causing lots of flooding and creeks to overflow their banks.
-Beaver Creek left a bridge flooded and a nearby park underwater.READ MORE: Thousands Still Struggling To Claim Unemployment Benefits Throughout Delaware Valley
+Beaver Creek left a bridge flooded and a nearby park underwater.READ MORE: Who Is 'Serial Killer' Keith Gibson?

 “Pretty crazy no one listens to barriers.
 That’s how people get hurt and drown.
 It’s not safe,” Downingtown resident Lee Morgensen said.